Function Node

 For Edge Workflows, the ability to provide a Function Scope Path

-is only available in GEA version 1.30.0 and higher.
+is only available for the Gateway Edge Agent v1.30.0 and higher.

 Code